 That's why investing in elements in your web design that can attract more web visitors by improving SEO efforts is always a good idea.
 With that said, images have a positive effect on your website's SEO.
 That's because you can incorporate your target keywords in your image's file name and ALT text.
 And this can help with your SEO efforts.

-4. Complement Content Your web content can attract online visitors by incorporating their target keywords.
+Your web content can attract online visitors by incorporating their target keywords.
 However, a block of text can be tedious.
-And this is where uploading images comes in handy.
+And this is where uploading images come in handy.
 Moreover, adding visual breaks throughout the content is a great way to keep your website visitor's attention.

 Visuals and images are also a great way to emphasize specific points that you made in your content, like an article.
 You can use it to pay special attention to particular issues of the article.
 It also allows people a mental breathing space to take in the information you divulged.